AnicetNgrt/flore1/README.md

 ```
 ![me but pixelated](https://imgur.com/PNXPVtc.png)
 Hey, that's me ! *(I feel like I will hate myself for taking this picture in a few years)*
 As you can see, the originaly 1024*1024px picture got quite resized !
-Files almost never downscale without ugly artifacts everywhere.
+FilVery detailed pictures almost never downscale without ugly artifacts everywhere.
 This is due to the limited n=255 terminal's color range... so I have no other choice. ¯\\\_(ツ)_/¯
 ### 📚 Displaying more pictures
 Now let's repeat the process in order to display more pictures.
-Don't forget to erase the `time.sleep(30)` you put previously.
+Don't forget to erase the `time.sleep(30)` you put previously, unless you like waiting a lot.
 #### a.
 Let's display a picture with transparency:
 ```python
 # following the previously given code